OS/2

-OS/2 (Operating System/2) is a proprietary computer operating system for x86 and PowerPC based personal computers.
-It was created and initially developed jointly by IBM and Microsoft, under the leadership of IBM software designer Ed Iacobucci, intended as a replacement for DOS.
+OS/2 (Operating System/2) is a discontinued proprietary computer operating system for x86 and PowerPC based personal computers created and initially developed jointly by IBM and Microsoft, under the leadership of IBM software designer Ed Iacobucci, intended as a replacement for DOS.
 The first version was released in 1987.
 A feud between the two companies beginning in 1990 led to Microsoft's leaving development solely to IBM, which continued development on its own.
 OS/2 Warp 4 in 1996 was the last major upgrade, after which IBM slowly halted the product as it failed to compete against Microsoft's Windows; updated versions of OS/2 were released by IBM until 2001.

 The name stands for Operating System/2 because it was introduced as part of the same generation change release as IBM's Personal System/2 (PS/2) line of second-generation PCs.
 OS/2 was intended as a protected-mode successor of PC DOS targeting the Intel 80286 processor.
 Notably, basic system calls were modelled after MS-DOS calls; their names even started with "Dos" and it was possible to create "Family Mode" applications – text mode applications that could work on both systems.
 Because of this heritage, OS/2 shares similarities with Unix, Xenix, and Windows NT.
 OS/2 sales were largely concentrated in networked computing used by corporate professionals.

 OS/2 2.0 was released in 1992 as the first 32-bit version as well as the first to be entirely developed by IBM, after Microsoft severed ties over a dispute over how to position OS/2 relative to Microsoft's new Windows 3.1 operating environment.
 With OS/2 Warp 3 in 1994, IBM attempted to also target home consumers through a multi-million dollar advertising campaign.
-However it continued to struggle in the marketplace, partly due to strategic business measures imposed by Microsoft in the industry that have been considered anti-competitive.
+Nonetheless, it continued to struggle in the marketplace, partly due to strategic business measures imposed by Microsoft in the industry that have been considered anti-competitive.
 Following the failure of IBM's Workplace OS project, OS/2 Warp 4 became the final major release in 1996; IBM discontinued its support for OS/2 on December 31, 2006.
 Since then, OS/2 has been developed, supported and sold by two different third-party vendors under license from IBM – first by Serenity Systems as eComStation from 2001 to 2011, and later by Arca Noae LLC as ArcaOS since 2017.